sophiaciocca/GHfoundationsPart1/02-Factory-Functions/README.md

 This pattern is called creating a **Factory Function**, because your function is acting as a factory for making a certain pattern of object.

+As you progress through the calculator specs, you may notice that to pass all the specs, methods may need to be able to reference the object that they belong to.
+This is a great introduction to the `this` keyword!
+Please watch the video series on the `this` keyword in JavaScript linked below.
 <hr>